wuertele/Drupal-Deployer/README.txt

   2. Download FCKeditor 2.x from http://www.fckeditor.net and copy the
      distribution files (the contents of the "fckeditor" directory from the FCKeditor distribution file) to modules/fckeditor/fckeditor.
-  3. See 'How to enable the imagebrowser' for additional instructions.
+  3. See 'How to enable the File Browser' for additional instructions.

 Configuration
 -------------